Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited

-Beyond the challenge of optimizing individual models, a greater methodological problem arises when comparing them, especially in the low-data regimes common in medical research \citep{salehi2023study, hong2023overcoming, maier2018rankings}.
-The standard practice of declaring a single "state-of-the-art" model based on its rank on a benchmark leaderboard is coming under increasing scrutiny \citep{lin2019neural}.
-As \cite{lin2021significant} have argued, a model's rank can be a fragile construct, highly dependent on the chosen evaluation protocol and the specific data split.
-The well-known bias-variance trade-off becomes a central dilemma: Leave-One-Out Cross-Validation (LOOCV), while offering a nearly unbiased performance estimate, suffers from high variance, making results unstable \citep{ranglani2024empirical}.
+A broader methodological concern arises when comparing models in the low-data regimes common in medical research \cite{salehi2023study, hong2023overcoming, maier2018rankings}.
+The practice of declaring a state-of-the-art model based on benchmark rankings is increasingly scrutinized \cite{lin2018neural}, as a model's rank can depend heavily on the evaluation protocol and data split \cite{lin2021significant}.
+LOOCV, while nearly unbiased, suffers from high variance \cite{ranglani2024empirical}, and extensive hyperparameter optimization risks overfitting to the validation set \cite{makarova2021overfitting, hertel2022reproducible}, producing results that may not reproduce on new data \cite{tetko2024aware}.
+Few studies address the stability of the evaluation process itself; our work addresses this gap by empirically quantifying how these concerns manifest in medical image segmentation.

-Furthermore, the process of extensive hyperparameter optimization, while necessary for a fair comparison, carries the inherent risk of "overfitting to the validation set" \citep{makarova2021overfitting, hertel2022reproducible}.
-This can lead to optimistically biased results that are not reproducible on new data \citep{tetko2024aware}.
-While the literature is rich with papers proposing novel model architectures, there is a distinct lack of methodological studies that address the \textit{stability and reliability of the evaluation process itself}.
-Our work directly engages with this credibility crisis by empirically demonstrating how these theoretical concerns manifest as dramatic instabilities in a real-world medical AI task.
-We provide a cautionary tale for any researcher working with limited data, shifting the focus from the pursuit of an illusory top rank toward the critical importance of statistical stability.